 Attendance and Punctuality

-At The George Eliot school we strive to provide the best learning environment for all pupils in order for all pupils to achieve beyond expected levels of progress.
-Consequently it is of fundamental importance that students meet the school attendance target of 95%.
+At The George Eliot Academy, we strive to provide the best learning environment for all pupils in order for all pupils to achieve beyond expected levels of progress.
+Consequently, it is of fundamental importance that students meet the school attendance target of 95%.
 Lost hours of learning time can have a detrimental effect on learning and achievement.

-Here at The George Eliot school we pride ourselves on having high expectations as ourselves as professionals and of our pupils as learners.
-Consequently it is vital that pupils arrive to school on time; punctuality is a legal requirement.
+Here at The George Eliot Academy, we pride ourselves on having high expectations of ourselves as professionals and of our pupils as learners.
+Consequently, it is vital that pupils arrive at school on time; punctuality is a legal requirement.

-Your child deserves a rigorous education and all the opportunities that The George Eliot School has to offer.
+Your child deserves a rigorous education and all the opportunities that The George Eliot Academy has to offer.
 Coming to school every day is essential for your child’s academic and personal development.

 What are Parental Responsibilities?